-Roadway safety and congestion mitigation were heavily considered during the development of the roadway element of this plan.
-Metrics used to rank roadway projects included crash rates, crash severity, mean travel time, and vehicle miles traveled (VMT).
-These metrics helped identify critical projects and prioritize them to be fiscally constrained in this plan.
-As a Transportation Management Area (TMA), the WMPO is required to develop a Congestion Management Process (CMP) for the region.
-The WMPO prepares a biennial CMP report.
-The report examines 30 critical transportation corridors within the region and provides an in-depth analysis of travel times and delays, safety, and multimodal use for each.
-Many of the metrics and mitigation strategies contained within the 2018 report were utilized in the development of this plan.
+Roadway safety and congestion mitigation were heavily considered during the development of the Roadway element of this plan.
+Metrics used to rank roadway projects included crash rates, crash severity, mean travel time, and VMT.
+Many of the metrics and mitigation strategies contained within the 2018 Biennial CMP report were also utilized in the development of this plan.
+All of these metrics helped identify critical projects and prioritize them to be fiscally constrained in the plan.

-Fixing America's Surface Transportation (FAST) Act now requires the consideration of resiliency and reliability of the transportation system as a planning factor in the transportation planning process.
-The destruction caused by Hurricane Florence, midway through the development of this plan reinforced the need for resilient and reliable infrastructure in our region.
-While a metric to evaluate the resiliency of improvement projects is still in development by the FHWA, it is recommended that, during project design, the potential impacts from weather related events and other natural disasters be considered and incorporated into the design.
+The Fixing America's Surface Transportation (FAST) Act now requires the consideration of resiliency and reliability of the transportation system as a planning factor in the transportation planning process.
+The destruction caused by Hurricane Florence, midway through the development of this plan, reinforced the need for resilient and reliable infrastructure in our region.
+While a metric to evaluate the resiliency of improvement projects is still in development by the Federal Highway Administration (FHWA), it is recommended that, during project design, the potential impacts from weather-related events and other natural disasters be considered and incorporated into the design.

-In an effort to provide resiliency and redundancy in the current transportation network, Cape Fear Moving Forward 2045 recommends investments in alternative routes and the fortification of primary routes.
+In an effort to provide resiliency and redundancy in the current transportation network, Cape Fear Moving Forward 2045 recommends investments in alternative routes in addition to the fortification of primary routes.
 The plan also recommends the integration of land use and transportation planning to reduce congestion and provide alternative transportation options.
-Investments should also be made to maintain or better our existing transportation system through ongoing maintenance and safety-related projects.
+Furthermore, investments should be made to maintain or better our existing transportation system through ongoing maintenance, operational improvements, and safety-related projects.